-After receiving a number of queries recently when we were asked; “What is Vermicomposting” we wrote this article in reply.
-And; “Why is it Becoming Increasingly Popular?”
+After receiving several queries recently when we were asked, “What is Vermicomposting?” we wrote this article in reply.
+And, “Why is it Becoming Increasingly Popular?”
 Is also answered here.

 The humble earthworm has for millennia lived in our soils largely unseen, improving the quality of these materials to support the whole network of ecosystems above.
-The shear volume of soils on this planet which are everyday processed by tiny earthworms is not just huge.
+The sheer volume of soil on this planet which are processed every day by tiny earthworms is not just huge.
 It's unimaginably large!

-Is it any wonder that more and more people are realising the potential benefits from farming these creatures?
-In this article we define “What is Vermicomposting”and the we explore the recent rise of vermicomposting.
+Is it any wonder that more and more people are realising the potential benefits of farming these creatures?
+In this article, we define “What is Vermicomposting”, and then we explore the recent rise of vermicomposting.

 What is Vermicomposting? – A Definition